tthorntone/AdNauseam-Wiki/Memory-footprint:-what-happens-inside-uBlock-after-installation.md

 1. uBlock's much smaller _contributed memory_ footprint to web pages is much smaller than that of ABP
     - The contributed footprint to web pages is part of the memory footprint of the web pages themselves
     - As opposed to an extension's own memory footprint, visible using Chromium's _"Task Manager"_, the contributed memory footprint to web pages cannot be easily seen by users
-    - Though this measure is not readily visible, it's where you get the biggest bang for the buck with uBlock relative to ABP -- because uBlock **does not** inject thousands of CSS rules into pages and embedded frames
+    - Though this measure is not readily visible, it's where you get the biggest bang for the buck with uBlock relative to ABP -- because uBlock **does not** inject thousands of CSS rules into pages and embedded frames (unlike ABP)

 Once you have reached the point where there is a valid uBlock selfie, µBlock will run the most efficiently.